Worship

 Choir

-The choir meets to practice each Wednesday at 7:15pm.
+The choir meets to practice each Sunday after Worship and Fellowship.
 While there are many talented musicians in the congregation, there are also plenty of us who come to choir simply to make a joyful noise, and practice is a joyful time, too.
 Everyone — whatever your skill level — is welcome.

 Rachel - Rebekah Circle